tazzuu/mega-helpers/README.md

 ## Register new accounts

 This method is a little tricker than the previous one and I have not been able to 100% script it up yet (any help is appreciated).
-But the goal here is to use the "+"-trick with Gmail to create a bunch of new accounts easily.
+But the goal here is to use the "+"-trick with Gmail to create a bunch of new Mega accounts easily, which all route back to a single Gmail inbox.

 First, you should create for yourself a "burner" Gmail account.
 You will need to enable 2-factor authentication (2FA) on it for the latter steps.
 Its also really really helpful if this account has a mostly empty Inbox with contents that you do not care about and are not sensitive and would not mind losing if anything bad were to happen.